ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 <details>
 <summary id="casa-kernel-container">casa-kernel container</summary>

 **Description:** a working development version of CASA which is controlled through the Jupyter Notebook.
-Open a new notebook with this kernel to run casa as a python module in a jupyter notebook
+Open a new notebook with this kernel to run casa as a python module in a jupyter notebook.

 **JupyterLab Kernel:** CASA 5.5